Skip to Content

 How to buy entrance tickets to Torres del Paine?

-The entrance fee for the O Circuit (more than 3 days in the park) is 49$US for adults, and children under 12 years old – free.
+The entrance fee for the O Circuit (more than 3 days in the park) is 44 500 CLP/50$US for adults and children over 12 years old.
+Children under 12 years old – free.

-You can show your tickets on the screen of your mobile phone or print them.
+You can show your ticket on the screen of your mobile phone or print it.

 Torres del Paine Park rules

-In the 2023/24 hiking season, the O circuit is open from 1st November
+In the 2024/25 hiking season, the O circuit is open from the 1st of November

 Hikers are allowed to camp only at designated campsites.
 Wild camping is not allowed in the park.